vboussot/ImpactLoss/ParameterMaps/README.md

 - **`ImpactGPU`**
   GPU device index.
 Use `-1` to force CPU execution.

+- **`ImpactUseMixedPrecision`**
+  Enables or disables the use of mixed precision (float16 and float32) during registration.
+  Setting this parameter to true will reduce memory consumption and improve computational speed on supported GPUs.
+  However, performance may degrade on CPU as it lacks native support for float16.
+  Recommended to be disabled on CPU.

 - **`ImpactPCA`**
   Number of principal components to retain for dimensionality reduction.
 Set to `0` to disable.